bikeindex/bike_index/internationalization.markdown

 ## Specifying the locale

+By default, the language should be determined in the following order:

+1. by the the `locale` parameter (/en/welcome)
+1. by the header (HTTP_ACCEPT_LANGUAGE)
+1. by the default locale

-By default, the language should be determined by the header (HTTP_ACCEPT_LANGUAGE) The user can change the language in the footer, which will add a subdomain (es.bikeindex.org) or path (bikeindex.org/es)
+The user can change the language in the footer, which will redirect the user to the current path but with the specified locale (bikeindex.org/es).

-The default language (english) will have no sub domain or path specified
+The default language (english) will have no locale path specified.

 ### Default url options